fmExcense/compositeurdigital.github.io/en/quiz.md

 ### Results
 Results can be found in the `Documents\Compositeur Digital Quiz` folder.
-A new line is added to the results file ecah time a user reaches the last page of a quiz.
+A new line is added in the result file each time the user reaches the last page of a quiz.